saltstack/salt/doc/topics/windows/windows-package-manager.rst

 pygit2_/GitPython_ Support for Maintaining Git Repos
 ****************************************************

+pygit2_ and GitPython_ are the supported python interfaces to Git.
-The :mod:`winrepo.update_git_repos <salt.runners.winrepo.update_git_repos>`
+The runner :mod:`winrepo.update_git_repos <salt.runners.winrepo.update_git_repos>`
-runner now makes use of the same underlying code used by the :ref:`Git Fileserver Backend <tutorial-gitfs>` and :mod:`Git External Pillar <salt.pillar.git_pillar>` to maintain and update its local clones of git repositories.
-If a compatible version of either pygit2_ (0.20.3 and later) or GitPython_ (0.3.0 or later) is installed, Salt will use it instead of the old method (which invokes the :mod:`git.latest <salt.states.git.latest>` state).
+uses the same underlying code as :ref:`Git Fileserver Backend <tutorial-gitfs>` and :mod:`Git External Pillar <salt.pillar.git_pillar>` to maintain and update its local clones of git repositories.
 .. note::
     If compatible versions of both pygit2_ and GitPython_ are installed, then Salt will prefer pygit2_.
 To override this behavior use the